We have been preparing our whole lives to NOT be able to understand the importance of Fascia

 You, we, and everyone in Western society have been preparing our whole lives to NOT being able to understand the importance of fascia.

 In our society, we have for long time focused on dividing, disassembling and closely studying the smallest components.
 It has led to great progress in some fields and an advanced understanding of parts – but it has also led to a very limited holistic understanding.

 But then you just have to think a little bit differently, right?

 Absolutely.
 But there is a problem that many do not think about.
-Our whole world is PHYSICALLY built on the idea of dividing and separating.
+Our whole world is PHYSICALLY built on the idea of